Edwin Glasgow CBE QCIndependent Chairman

 Keith McGarryMember Director

-Keith McGarry is a Solicitor Advocate who represents the Northern Ireland Sports Forum on the Sport Resolutions Board and sits on the Board's Audit and Risk Committee.
+Keith McGarry is a Solicitor Advocate who represents the Northern Ireland Sports Forum on the Sport Resolutions Board.

 He is a Solicitor Advocate specialising in personal injury litigation.
 He is a partner in the firm of Conn & Fenton Solicitors based in Lisburn, Northern Ireland.
 He has sat on the Disciplinary Panel of the Irish Rugby Football Union (Ulster Branch).